British Fencing Championships

 The British Fencing Championships are held annually to determine the British champion.
-The Championships are currently held at the English Institute of Sport, Sheffield.
+The Championships are currently held at the English Institute of Sport, Sheffield or the Lee Valley Athletics Centre.
+These championships (known as the Nationals) are not to be confused with a new Championship introduced in 2023 called the British Open Championships, where any athlete can compete and are not restricted to British athletes.

 The championships were not held during World War I, World War II and in 2020 due to the COVID-19 pandemic.